Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 # }
 ```

-Official Documentation: [`Clone`][Clone], [`Copy`][Copy]

 ### Default

-Many built in types in Rust have a default value.
-Defaults for numbers are typically zero, while `String`s, `Vec`s and
+Many types could be considered to have an obvious default state:

+Defaults for numbers are typically zero, while `String`s and collections default to being empty.

-other collections default to being empty.
-If your type is built from only types that implement `Default` then you can
-derive the behaviour of `Default` for your type to be, essentially, the instantiation of your type with all values set
-to _their_ default.
+If your type is built from only types that implement `Default` then you can derive the behaviour of `Default` for your type to be, essentially, the instantiation of your type with all values set to _their_ default.

 ```rust
 #[derive(Default, Debug)]